Can Menopause Cause a Metallic Taste in the Mouth? Let’s Find Out!

 Out of all the women I’ve worked with in my research, only a small number of them have complained of a metallic taste in the mouth.

 So, while hormonal fluctuations during menopause can contribute to the problem, it’s not the only potential cause.
-There are plenty of other factors that can affect your taste perception and lead to an unusual metallic taste.
+There are plenty of other factors that can affect your taste perception and lead to a metallic taste.
 And while most of them aren’t serious, it’s still important to find out what is causing the issue.

 So, if you’re experiencing a persistent metallic taste and you’re not sure why, speak to your doctor.
 They can rule out any underlying conditions, identify the true cause, and help you to find relief.